Kenarry

 • Prepare just the spaetzle dough ahead of time.
 Then cover and keep it in the refrigerator until you’re ready to make fresh spaetzle at dinner time.

 • You can make this entire spaetzle recipe a day in advance.
-Store the spaetzle covered in your refrigerator and then just heat the German dumplings at meal time or add them to whatever you’re making for dinner.
+Store the spaetzle covered in your refrigerator and then just heat the German dumplings at mealtime or add them to whatever you’re making for dinner.

-Can You Reheat Spaetzle?
+How Do You Reheat Spaetzle?

 German Egg Noodle Serving Suggestions

-In addition to using spaetzle in homemade chicken soup as I mentioned before, there are so many other ways you can enjoy this traditional German dish.
+In addition to using spaetzle in a homemade chicken soup as I mentioned before, there are so many other ways you can enjoy this traditional German dish.
 Here are a few easy dinner ideas:

-• Saute it with onion, butter and parsley to make fried spaetzle as a simple side dish.
+• Saute it with onion, butter, and parsley to make fried spaetzle as a simple side dish.
 (Try adding diced ham too!)

-• Layer spaetzle with shredded cheese in an oven safe baking dish to make a delightful, käsespaetzle (that’s German for cheese spaetzle).
+• Layer spaetzle with shredded cheese in an oven-safe baking dish to make a delightful, käsespaetzle (that’s German for cheese spaetzle).

 • Use it to replace pasta or potatoes in any of your favorite soups and stews.